 Step 1: Know Your Objectives

-You can’t be successful in your software search unless you define your criteria and know what you’re looking for!
-To be successful, you must know what the system needs to accomplish, know your pain points (problems the new system is solving), and know the value of the solution (quantify the solution in terms of time, money, or benefits to the organization).
+To help focus your software search, I recommend you define your criteria and know what you’re looking for!
+To be successful, you must know what the software solution needs to accomplish, know your pain points (problems the new software solution is solving), and know the value of the solution (quantify the solution in terms of time, money, or benefits to the organization).
+Remember to record your criteria in your designated Excel or Google spreadsheet along the x-axis.

-As you start this process, it is important to involve your team early on.
-They are the ones using the current software system (if one exists), know its failures, and must learn the new system.
-To this end, remember that change can be intimidating for most people.
+As you start this process, it might be important to involve your team early on.
+They are the ones using the current software system (if one exists), know its failures, deal with the pain points on a daily/weekly basis, and must learn the new system.
+Furthermore, remember that change can be intimidating for most people.
 So, to help your team welcome in the coming change, involve them in the decision-making process, and add their needs to the list of requirements.
-Additionally, they should be involved in testing out the new system to ensure it functions better than the current system.
+Additionally, they should be involved in testing out the new system, when possible and appropriate, to ensure it functions better than the current solution.

 As you develop the team, you should consider the following questions: